bigmlcom/bigmler/docs/index.rst

 with the
 model ids that have been generated (e.g., FriNov0912_223645/models).
 This file is handy if then you want to use those model ids to generate local predictions.
-BigMLer also creates a file with the dataset id that have been generated (e.g., TueNov1312_003451/dataset).
-It also creates a file summarizing the steps taken in the session progress: ``bigmler_sessions``.
+BigMLer also creates a file with the dataset id that has been generated (e.g., TueNov1312_003451/dataset) and another one summarizing the steps taken in the session progress: ``bigmler_sessions``.
+You can also store a copy of every created or retrieved resource in your output directory (e.g., TueNov1312_003451/model_50c23e5e035d07305a00004f) by setting the flag ``--store``.

 Remote Sources
 --------------